-Report It to your Designated Safeguarding Lead (DSL) or equivalent immediately.
+Report it to your Designated Safeguarding Lead (DSL) or equivalent immediately.
 Your setting's child protection policy should outline codes of practice to be followed.

-- Never view, copy, print, share, store or save the imagery yourself, or ask a child to share or download - this is illegal. - If you have already viewed the imagery by accident (e.g. if a young person has showed it to you before you could ask them not to), report this to the DSL (or equivalent) and seek support. - Do not delete the imagery or ask the young person to delete it. - Do not ask the child/children or young person(s) who are involved in the incident to disclose information regarding the imagery.
-This is the responsibility of the DSL (or equivalent). - Do not share information about the incident with other members of staff, the young person(s) it involves or their, or other, parents and/or carers. - Do not say or do anything to blame or shame any young people involved. - Do explain to them that you need to report it and reassure them that they will receive support and help from the DSL (or equivalent).
+- Never view, copy, print, share, store or save the imagery yourself, or ask a child to share or download - this is illegal.1 - If you have already viewed the imagery by accident (e.g. if someone has shown it to you before you could stop them), report this to the DSL (or equivalent) and seek support. - Do not delete the imagery or ask the young person to delete it. - Do not ask the child/children or young person(s) who are involved in the incident to disclose information regarding the imagery.
+This is the responsibility of the DSL (or equivalent). - Do not share information about the incident with other members of staff, the young person(s) it involves or their, or other, parents and/or carers. - Do not say or do anything to blame or shame any young people involved. - Do explain you need to report it and reassure them that they will receive support and help from the DSL (or equivalent).